-Until 2014, GSA Audits or Contractor Assistance Visits are scheduled in the first year to 18 months of your contract, and then about 12-18 months before the end of the five year term.
-An Industrial Operations Analyst will visit to review your procedures and compliance with the terms of your contract.
+Until 2014, GSA Audits or Contractor Assistance Visits were scheduled in the first year to 18 months of the contract term, and then about 12-18 months before the end of the five-year term.
+Beginning in 2014, the frequency of audits was changed and depend on factors such as:

 This webinar teaches you...

 Business owners, managers, staff responsible for GSA contract administration, sales managers, office managers.

 Contact us for scheduling using the form to the right.

 Private Webinar - $795 - complete the form to the right.

 Private Course at your office -Complete the form to the right and we will call you with a quote.